rh-aiservices-bu/genai-rhoai-poc-template/docs/model-upload/README.md

     - ![upload-multiple-files](images/upload-multiple-files.png)
 1. Select the Upload button and navigate to your files, using Shift and Ctrl to select them, or drag and drop them into the dialog
     - ![select-files](images/select-files.png)
-1. Wait for the upload to complete
+1. Wait for the upload to complete - ODH-TEC will upload the files two at a time
     - ![upload-in-progress](images/upload-in-progress.png)

 Following this, you can trigger the automation to continue by following the finalization instructions [below](#manual-upload-finalization).